pei-lu/fa24-labs/docs/docs/lab1/part2/the_clock.md

 > Not as simple as a hundred, everything should be 💯.

-With your recent successes, the higher ups at TickTok have decided to let you perform some R&D on creating a new clock for Generation Alpha.
+With your recent successes, the higher ups at TickTok have decided to let you perform some R&D on creating a new clock for Gen Z.
 After your happy acceptance, you start realizing how difficult it is to create a new scale of time.
-You decide to consult the classics, and hope someone before you had layed out some foundation that you can ~~copy~~ build on.
-Thanks to the TickTok algorithm though, you were able to find traces of the "French Republican Calendar".
+Thanks to the TickTok TimeSearch algorithm though, you were able to find traces of something promising called the "French Republican Calendar".

 During the late 18th century (yes during the Reign of Terror), French revolutionaries attempted to create a calendar that introduced some sort of regularity.
 While loading the next bourgeois sacrifice to the chopping block, revolutionaries were also busy modernizing calendars.